Arun-g03/Gym-App/Information/CoreParts.md

   - Rigid structure, which can be difficult to change once in motion
   - Delayed customer feedback (since testing is done later)
   - Higher risk of project failure if initial planning isn’t thorough
-- **Comparison of Agile and Waterfall**: Conclude by summarizing where each methodology excels or struggles and in what contexts one might be preferable over the other.
+- **Comparison of Agile and Waterfall**: Conclude by summarising where each methodology excels or struggles and in what contexts one might be preferable over the other.

 ---